Liquidsoul/code-craftsman.fr/_posts/2015-08-04-saving-core-data-objects.md

 mainContext.persistentStoreCoordinator = persistentStoreCoordinator

 {% endhighlight %}
-But to spice it a little, let's create another entity that will be living in the main context.
+But to spice it a little, let's create another entity that will exist in the main context.
 For example, this entity could've come from another child context:
 {% highlight swift %}
 let ourOtherPerson = addPersonToContext(mainContext, name: "Billy")